ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

   For {{RFC1738}} uniform resource locators (URLs), one could provide a fully-qualified domain-name (FQDN) with or without the protocol identifier (www.example.com) or (https://www.example.com).
   When it comes to {{X660}} object identifiers (OIDs) one could choose dot-notation without the leading dot (2.999), choose to include the leading dot (.2.999) or select one of the many formats from {{X680}} such as OID Internationalized Resource Identifier (OID-IRI) (/Joint-ISO-ITU-T/Example).
   While most users may default to the common format for DNS, FQDN format for a URL, text format for X.500 and dot-notation without a leading dot for OID; name-based UUID implementations generally SHOULD allow arbitrary input which will compute name-based UUIDs for any of the aforementioned example names and others not defined here.
-  Each name format within a name space will output different UUIDs.
+  Each name format within a namespace will output different UUIDs.
-  As such, the mechanisms or conventions used for allocating names and ensuring their uniqueness within their name spaces are beyond the scope of this specification.
+  As such, the mechanisms or conventions used for allocating names and ensuring their uniqueness within their namespaces are beyond the scope of this specification.

 A note on namespaces:
 : While {{namespaces}} details a few interesting namespaces; implementations SHOULD provide the ability to input a custom namespace.